-At DePauw you are the author of your liberal arts story.
-You enter our community of roughly 2,300 students from 45 states and 37 foreign countries one way and leave it changed.
-You navigate the waters all four years, deciding which community service organization you’re going to join, which off-campus Winter Term program you’re going to participate in, and which country you’re going to spend a semester abroad in.
+At DePauw, you are the author of your liberal arts story.
+You enter our community of roughly 2,200 students from 42 states and 43 foreign countries a curious first-year student and leave a transformed alum.
+You navigate the waters all four years, deciding which community service organization you’re going to join, which off-campus Winter Term program you’re going to participate in, and in which country you’re going to spend a semester abroad.

 DePauw offers five unique Honor Scholar and Fellows Programs for academically motivated students to enhance their educational experiences and gain a deeper understanding for the interdisciplinary nature of the liberal arts education.
 From business to science and media to history, the programs allow students to add another layer to their educational story.

 Honor Scholar Program is open to students from all majors where the goal is to develop communication and collaborative skills.
 Students have the opportunity to work closely with faculty members on a thesis by their senior year.

 Management Fellows connects students interested in business and management with the best of a liberal arts education and real-world experiences.
 Graduates go on to become successful leaders at some of the world’s top public, private, and nonprofit enterprises.

 Media Fellows features semester-long off-campus internships and a robust speaker series that encourages exploration of theory and practice of media, giving students insight into the evolving world of media.

 Science Research Fellows prepares students to become top candidates for postgraduate study and a wide variety of careers in science by offering a minimum of three scientific research opportunities over the course of four years.